mapeveri/django-musette/roadmap.rst

 1. [X] Issue #68 Same forum name with two different categories
 2. [X] Issue #43 Likes to topic and comment
 3. [X] Issue #73 Add translations in Italian
+4. [X] Issue #75 In profile show last topics of a user
-4. [ ] Issue #17 Add message private between users
+5. [ ] Issue #17 Add message private between users
-5. [ ] If errors are found in the previous version.
+6. [ ] If errors are found in the previous version.
 They will be arranged